 Is there a way to enable debugging symbol to be able to resolve libmain.so ?

-#10 Updated by eludias about 1 year ago
+#10 Updated by eludias over 2 years ago

 In the meantime NVidia pushes a new version of the firmware: NVIDIA Shield TV Experience Upgrade 7.1 .

 However, the behavior did not change in that version (but it did silently turn on "Transfer files to a computer using USB" again).